esoreq/Day_one/_episodes/03-Jupyter_notebook.md

 - Using a double vertical line '||' groups commands with an `OR` dependency chain.
 - Using a single and '&' runs the last command in the background.

-## Let's create a pipline to setup FSL
+## Let's create a notebook to setup FSL on your home
 In order to illustrate this, let's install and configure FSL, which is a neuroimaging software package which includes many functions useful for preprocessing and analysis of structural and functional fMRI.